-It’s time for some crepes y’all!
-These are light buttery Easy Crepes that you can throw together in no time.
-Just dump all the ingredients in a blender and blend your way into breakfast goodness!
+These are buttery tender Easy Crepes that you can make in no time.
+Just dump all the ingredients in a blender and blend your way into breakfast or brunch goodness!
+(Includes video!)

 We did something crazy this week.
 And by something crazy I mean we packed a few of our things into our car and drove across six states from California to Minnesota.
 Hmmm!
 I feel tired just typing that.
 But the journey was worth it.

 I loved seeing the different states and now I can claim that I have been to 7 states in the USA, right?
 In all the tiredness, attending to needy kids, taking bathroom breaks et al, I still had space in my brain to think about cooking.

 I thought about the foods I will like to cook while here at my friends’ place in Minnesota.
 Like these Easy Crepes.

 It doesn’t get easier than this, friends.
 Just dump all the ingredients into a blender then blend your way into crepe batter perfection.

 You could store the batter in an airtight container in the fridge for up to a week then you just take out the batter and cook the crepes when you are ready.
 Or you cook the crepes right after making the batter!

 I love how these crepes look sophisticated when in fact they are some of the easiest things you will ever make.
 They are quite similar to African pancakes but they are lighter.

 If you cook them long enough to get some color, they get slightly crispy around the edges.
 My kids love those crispy edges and let me not lie, I love them too!

 Crepes are a breakfast food basically made with flour, eggs, melted butter or oil, salt and/or sugar, and milk.
 The word crepe or crêpe is a French word which means thin pancakes.
 Crepes are also known as French pancakes.